true1337/temporal-blockchain/README.md

   - Kept only necessary fields: keys (block_number, transaction_hash) and fields for data analysis (from_address, to_address, timestamp, receipt_gas_used, receipt_effective_gas_price)
   - This reduced data size and allowed passing more events through Temporal
   - Workflow only tracks progress (block numbers), not event data
+- **Additional Workaround**:
+  - Reduced batchSize to minimum (1000 blocks), which triggers writes more frequently
+  - This helps but doesn't fully solve the problem for dense block ranges
+- **Possible Solution**:
+  - Perform database writes not as a separate activity, but immediately after fetching events within the fetch activity
+  - This would avoid passing events through Temporal workflow state entirely
 - **Potential Improvements**:
   - Use Temporal's `continueAsNew` more frequently to reset history size
   - Implement streaming/chunking at the activity level